 We can eliminate 70% of our emissions by changing the fuels we use for business travel – switching from petrol and diesel to electric vehicles.
 This applies to our fleet of 400 vans but also the personal cars our staff use for business travel.
-We’re pleased to report we’re already on our journey to making the switch – we’re currently in the process of trailing the use of electric vans within our fleet and have recently introduced an electric car scheme for staff, which provides greater access to affordable, greener e-cars for personal and business use.
+We’re pleased to report we’re already on our journey to making the switch – we’re currently in the process of trialling the use of electric vans within our fleet and have recently introduced an electric car scheme for staff, which provides greater access to affordable, greener e-cars for personal and business use.

 Changing the way we buy our energy can also make a big difference.
 The electricity that’s generated from renewable sources (known as green energy) and nuclear power (blue energy) are more environmentally friendly and we’re looking into new options that allow us to buy our energy from more renewable sources.

 We also produce landfill waste as a business, which is responsible for significant (but unmeasured) Co2 emissions.
 Although not part of our reportable emissions, we’re making changes in this area, as we want to be able to measure our landfill waste production and identify ways to get rid of it by 2030.